 - Sustainable Communities: local and regional food systems, new business opportunities, partnerships, urban/rural integration

 Nebraska’s growers are struggling to integrate sustainable cropping systems vs. the customary corn and soybean systems.
-Primarily because of economic and climate constraints, rotations have not changed.
-Through new crops like malted barley, we will determine the profitability and foster ties to local brewers.
+Primarily because of economic and climate constraints, crop rotations have not changed.

-We will explore the viability of malted barley production.
-Expanding the crop diversity with barley will impact soil biology, increase unique residue covers and enhance soil resiliency.
-It will also allow double cropping through legumes or grazing cover crops.
+We explored the viability of malted barley production.
+Expanding crop diversity with barley would impact soil biology, increase unique residue covers and enhance soil resiliency.
+It would also allow double cropping through legumes or grazing cover crops.

 Winter barley production in Nebraska has been unreliable primarily because of winter kill.
 Dr. Stephen Baenziger’s research, University of NE-Lincoln, is demonstrating initial success with barley production.
 He is introducing new and hardier varieties that are adapted to our climate.
-We will compare forms of nutrients and examine interplay with soil temperature, moisture and surface air temperature as well as determine if the barley meets brewers’ specifications.
+We compared forms of nutrients and examined interplay with soil temperature, moisture and surface air temperature as well as determine if the barley meets brewers’ specifications.

 - Examine the impact of prior crop rotations upon the physical, biological and chemical properties of the soil and weather resiliency

-- Determine if malted barley can be grown to meet the six brewing standards (Michigan Barley Testing Lab).
+- Determine if malted barley can be grown to meet brewing standards

 - Establish a network and contact list for barley producers with the brewing industry